InternLM/lmdeploy/README.md

 Test Data: The number of input tokens is 1, and the number of generated tokens is 2048

-The throughput of TurboMind exceeds 2000 tokens/s, which is about 5% - 15% higher than DeepSpeed overall.
+The throughput of TurboMind exceeds 2000 tokens/s, which is about 5% - 15% higher than DeepSpeed overall and outperforms huggingface transformers by up to 2.3x

 ![benchmark](https://github.com/InternLM/lmdeploy/assets/4560679/1aa64d01-621c-4b53-8e48-e66bc4636b3b)